 Oakley Modular Welcome to the Oakley Modular page, home of Tony Allgood's Oakley Modular System since 1999.
 Oakley modules can be be bought either as a ready made units from our partner business Krisp1.com, or can be constructed by yourself using our high quality bare printed circuit boards.
 Full building instructions can be found on each of the project's own webpage.
 Our full size modules are primarily designed for the 5U module system as originally defined by the Synthtech MOTM modular.
 Our Compact 3U range is designed for Euro sized modulars and Fractional Rack systems.
 For technical support on all Oakley projects please refer to the knowledgeable and helpful Oakley Sound Forum which is hosted at Muffwiggler.com.
 Ordering details for modules or DIY PCBs and parts can be found by clicking here.
 The Modules Oscillators Filters Utility Modules Amplifiers Effects Envelope Generators Power Supplies Power Supply Power supply module for small to medium sized systems Dizzy Power distribution board US Part Numbers

 20 Tips On Synth Programming We've all experienced the burst of creativity that getting hold of new sounds can bring about - but not being able to afford new synths and sound modules is also a familiar feeling.
 Simon Lowther offers some tips for creating inspirational new sounds without spending money.
 Using the same old tired sounds again and again is frustrating, but it's all too easy to assume that the only way to get out of the rut is to open your chequebook, when it may be that you're not exploiting the programming opportunities your existing equipment offers.
+Programming sounds can be done by blind twiddling or careful analysis and skilled construction - each approach will produce a different set of results, and both are valid.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9. 10.
 11. Slow LFO to filter cutoff giving a slow cyclical timbre change - great on basses and pads.
 13. 14.
 15. 16.
 17. 18.
 19. 20.